TMI Episcopal: Corps of Cadets

 Approximately one third of TMI students are members of the Corps of Cadets.
-The TMI Corps of Cadets is under the command of MAJ Joseph Claburn (USA, Ret.), who has been the Commandant of Cadets since the beginning of the 2019-2020 school year.
-MAJ Claburn served as both the Assistant Commandant and Deputy Commandant between 2012 and 2018.
-Cadre members CW3 Casey Reed (USA, Ret.) serves as the JROTC Army Instructor, and SFC Minnette Sandoval Cornish (USAR) serves as the Assistant Commandant in charge of Middle School Cadets.
 The high school leadership program is affiliated with the United States Army's Junior Reserve Officers' Training Corps.
 The Panther Battalion has also been named as an Honor Unit with Distinction, the highest possible unit award for a school JROTC program, for over a decade.
 Due to its high ranking, TMI cadets can apply for places at United States Service academies without the congressional recommendation usually required.